 Initially trap checking will be done by a contractor, after one or two checks and testing of the wireless devices it will become the landowner’s responsibility to check and maintain the trapping network on their property.

-For the first time in New Zealand, we will be attempting to reduce possum numbers to zero density on farm, urban and conservation land, over about 4500 hectares.
+For the first time in New Zealand, a zero possum trial will take palce to reduce possum numbers to zero density on farm, urban and conservation land, over about 4500 hectares of conservation and private land.
 We’ll also be aiming to reduce possums to extremely low levels over an adjacent 4000 hectares.